wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

 = 1.5.1 =
+* Fix: Preview mode now shows title and description again (it you want it to).

+= 1.5.1 =
 * HTML/JS fix for displaying the videos.